 Testing your browser cache

-In this section, we’ll show you a couple of site speed tools we use to check browser caching in our reviews.
+In this section, we’ll show you a couple of site speed tools we use to check browser caching.
 Which one you’d like to use to check browser caching for your website, depends on personal preferences as well.

 Google PageSpeed Insights